sci-oer/go-resource/README.md

 ----

-# sci-oer MY_LANGUAGE base-resource
+# sci-oer go base-resource

-This is the MY_LANGUAGE specific version of the sci-oer resource.
+This is the go specific version of the sci-oer resource.
 This extends the configuration defined in the [sci-oer/base-resource](https://github.com/sci-oer/base-resource) and adds the language specific dependencies.

 ## Building the container